 David Attard of CollectiveRay reflected on the instinct of sellers to discount items.
 That only leads AOV downward.
 Instead, Attard recommends discounting as a bundle.
 “Rather than taking a product worth $10 and lowering it $7, you should take two products and offer them as a bundle for $14.
 It’s still a 30% discount on the original price,” Attard explained, “but your AOV will go up instead of down.”

-Critical tech inclusion – personalised product selection email software
+Critical tech inclusion -hyper-personalised product selection email software

-The greatest revelation in recent years has been the appreciating on the power of personalisation, more specifically being able to uniquely identify what products are pertinent to what consumers, at exactly the right time.
+The greatest revelation in recent years has been the appreciation of the power of personalisation, more specifically being able to uniquely identify what products are pertinent to what consumers, at exactly the right time.

-Predictive personalisation software (PPS) is now a household name among top marketers, delivering as much as 20 (20x) times the ROI, than traditional email content (previously often devised through segmentation) delivers.
+Hyper-personalisation software is now a household name among top marketers, delivering as much as 20 (20x) times the ROI than traditional email content (previously often devised through segmentation) delivers.
 Figures corroborated by respective research houses including McKinsey, Forrester, Statista and Bain.

-It is hard to imagine why so many ecommerce retailers are yet to appreciate the distinction between email service providers definition of personalisation – “getting their name right”, and showing exactly the right products to the individual who wants to buy it at exactly the time they do.
+It is hard to imagine why so many ecommerce retailers are yet to appreciate the distinction between email service providers’ definition of personalisation – “getting their name right”, and showing exactly the right products to the individual who wants to buy them at exactly the time they do.

 Let Customers Trial Higher Service Tiers